MicrosoftCloudEssentials-LearningHub/AI-Agent-Infra-Blueprint/README.md

 > Implement a disaster recovery plan to ensure business continuity in case of failures.
 Use Azure Site Recovery and backup solutions to protect your data and applications.

 </details>

+> [!NOTE]
+> Please note that `these demos are intended as a guide and are based on my personal experiences.
+For official guidance, support, or more detailed information, please refer to Microsoft's official documentation or contact Microsoft directly`: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)

 <div align="center">
   <h3 style="color: #4CAF50;">Total Visitors</h3>